Veneration of Mary in the Catholic Church: From veneration to theology

 It is possible that the practice of invoking the aid of the Mother of Christ had become more familiar to the faithful some time before any expression of it in the writings of the Early Church Fathers.
 Christians' love for Mary intuited, frequently in anticipation, certain aspects of the mystery of the Blessed Virgin, calling the attention of theologians and pastors to them.
 Venerative and devotional practices have often preceded formal theological declarations by the Magisterium.

 The veneration of the Blessed Virgin takes place in various ways.
 Marian prayers and hymns usually begin with veneration (honor) of her, followed by petitions.
 The number of Marian titles continued to grow as of the 3rd century, and many titles existed by the 5th century, growing especially during the Middle Ages.

 Theological basis for the veneration of Mary

 Veneration for Mary is based on the reference in the Gospel of Luke to Mary as the selected handmaid of the Lord who is greeted and praised by both Elizabeth and the angel Gabriel.
-God's work is further illuminated in the Marian dogmas of the Roman Catholic Church such as the Immaculate Conception and the Assumption, and are, in the Roman Catholic view, part of the apostolic tradition and divine revelation.
+God's work is further illuminated in the Marian dogmas of the Catholic Church such as the Immaculate Conception and the Assumption, and are, in the Catholic view, part of the apostolic tradition and divine revelation.
 Catholics distinguish veneration from worship.